FedhaElectrics/2024-training-programme/README.md

 # 2024-training-programme
- contains projects for 2024 fedha electrics training programme for IoT.
+Contains projects for 2024 fedha electrics training programme for IoT.<br/>
 These include: <br/>
-.The Fedha_Combined_Project which is a home automation project to control both lighting and curtains through a text from your phone.
+   1.The Fedha_Combined_Project which is a home automation project to control both lighting and curtains through a text from your phone.<br/>
      It also sends feedback to the owner of the house. it is made up of a composition of the Fedha_Light_Project and the Fedha_Curtain_Project.<br/>
-.The Fedha_Smart_Farm_Project which momitors the soil moisture level and controls the opening or closing of a valve and an LDR that checks the level of ambient light and controls the opening and closing of lights in the greenhouse. it is made up of the Fedha_Valve_Project. <br/>
+   2.The Fedha_Smart_Farm_Project which momitors the soil moisture level and controls the opening or closing of a valve and an LDR that checks the <br/>
+     level ofambient light and controls the opening and closing of lights in the greenhouse. it is made up of the Fedha_Valve_Project. <br/>